python-gino/gino/README.rst

 GINO - GINO Is Not ORM - is a lightweight asynchronous ORM built on top of SQLAlchemy_ core for Python asyncio_.
-GINO 1.0 supports only PostgreSQL_ with asyncpg_.
+GINO 1.1 supports PostgreSQL_ with asyncpg_, and MySQL with aiomysql_.

 * Free software: BSD license
 * Requires: Python 3.6